How to Grow Crocuses

 After crocus blooms have faded, allow the foliage to die back naturally before cutting it down.
 Crocuses are perennial plants, which means they come back year after year; leaving the leaves in place allows them to carry on providing energy for the bulbs to store, ready for next spring.

 Crocuses are generally resistant to pests, but keep an eye out for aphids and slugs.
 Insecticides and other pest and disease control products can help manage any potential infestations.
+If you're struggling to keep squirrels away from your bulbs, add a layer of rose prunings or holly branches to the top of your pots until the leaves start to develop.
 Slugs can be kept at bay through manual removal or by using copper tape around the plants.

 Harvesting crocuses is a simple process that allows you to enjoy their beauty indoors.
 Though their stems are relatively short, they look beautiful in short vases or dainty spring posies.